 Now, like Tung — MCB’s time has expired.
 But Yuen’s influence has outlived the publication he created, as he adapts to a music culture vastly different from the one permeating Hong Kong during his times.

-Yuen, now in his forties, is still a ubiquitous presence at local shows—be it young, hip gigs at Hidden Agenda, or those attended by mostly older music fans, like the recent Tangerine Dream concert at Baptist University’s AC Hall.
+Yuen, now in his forties, is still a dedicated gig-goer—be it young, hip shows at Hidden Agenda, or those attended by mostly older music fans, like the recent Tangerine Dream concert at Baptist University’s AC Hall.
 You won’t miss him: he’s the guy decked in his trademark top hat and sleeveless tank, often snapping away near the stage.

 When Yuen speaks of enthusiastic Depeche Mode fans breaking the chairs at AC Hall — once a mecca of rock n’ roll, hosting mid-sized performances before they banned such shows in the late 1980s in response to the rowdiness — there is a slight spark of playfulness and nostalgia in his eyes.
 Concerts were different then — and so was the approach to music purchase.